Shouldn’t Michael B. Jordan Have An Oscar Nomination By Now?

 Advertisement

-Yes, there is a long list of Black actresses who deserve to win an Oscar before Michael B. Jordan — Angela Basset and Alfre Woodard have each only been nominated once and have yet to win — but I’m considering precedent here.
-We’re used to extraordinary talent from Black women being passed over in favor of more famous or more male celebrities.
+Yes, there is a long list of black actresses who deserve to win an Oscar before Michael B. Jordan — Angela Basset and Alfre Woodard have each only been nominated once and have yet to win — but I’m considering precedent here.
+We’re used to extraordinary talent from black women being passed over in favour of more famous or more male celebrities.
 The Oscars is telling on itself that MBJ is not one of them.

 When will Jordan get his shot at being the exception?